Rafisqys/Rafisqys.github.io/_posts/2014-3-3-Hello-World.md

 published: true
 ---

-My name is Rafisqy and im a basic programer
+My name is Rafisqy and im a basic programer.

 I can build a website using html and css.
 I also can code the basic of C++